TricolorHen061/bwbdocs/docs/blacklisting.rst

 Disabling Normal Word Checker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are actually a lot of words in the English language that contain bad words within themselves.
+There are a lot of words in the English language that contain bad words within themselves.
 For example, the word "class" contains "ass".
-These types of words are called "profanity-adjacent words".
+These types of words are called "profanity-adjacent" words.

-When Bad Word Blocker sees a blacklisted word in a message, in order to prevent false positives, it makes sure it is not a profanity-adjacent word.
+When Bad Word Blocker sees a blacklisted word in a message, in order to make sure it is not a profanity-adjacent word, it checks if the word is a normal English word.

 However, in some cases, if you are trying to block a word that's not a swear word, then you'll need to disable this check.
 In order to do so, put an underscore (a "_") in front of the word in the blacklist.
 So for example, if you are trying to block the word "tree", then you'll need to put "_tree" into the blacklist to let the bot know the word "tree" not a swear word.